-- 4. If either the student or the instructor contests the decision of the departmental committee, the student or the instructor may pursue a further appeal.
-The student or the instructor will submit a written statement to the Chair of the Faculty Senate who, with the advice and consent of the Chair of the University Curriculum Council, will appoint three members of the faculty from outside the department in question.
-All three members of this Faculty Grade Appeals Committee should come from one or more departments similar to the instructor's department in terms of curriculum and student evaluation.
-The findings of this committee will determine the final semester grade. - 5.
-If either the student or the instructor contests the decision of the Faculty Grade Appeals Committee, the appellant may petition the Vice President for Academic Affairs for further consideration, who may then rule in one of three ways, the outcome of which will conclude the University process of grade appeal: - A. That the decision of the Faculty Grade Appeals Committee will stand as rendered; - B. That the Faculty Grade Appeals Committee reconsider its findings and render a decision based on the reconsideration; or - C. That the Chair of the Faculty Senate, with the advice and consent of the Chair of the University Curriculum Council, appoint a new Faculty Grade Appeals Committee, composed of three tenured faculty members who have not previously participated in the appeal.
-This committee will hear the appeal and render a final judgment.
+- 1. If either the student or the instructor contests the decision of the departmental committee, the student or instructor may pursue an appeal to the Vice President for Academic Affairs (VPAA) by submitting a written appeal within ten (10) class days of receiving notice of the departmental committee's decision.
+The VPAA will provide the other party a copy of the appeal and five (5) class days to submit a response.
+The VPAA may then rule in one of three ways, the outcome of which will conclude the University process of grade appeal: - A. That the decision of the departmental committee will stand as rendered; - B. That the departmental committee reconsider its findings and render a decision based on the reconsideration; or - C. That the Chair of the Faculty Senate, with the advice and consent of the Chair of the University Curriculum Council, appoint a Faculty Grade Appeals Committee, composed of three tenured faculty members who have not previously participated in the appeal.
+This committee will hear the appeal and render a final determination regarding the semester grade, following the same procedure outlined for the departmental review committee in paragraph 3, above.